 - Improving back-office operations – modernizing dated manual procedures and providing a supporting platform for both of the aforementioned customer-facing elements.

-There’s a lot to address with digital transformation, so where and how should your organization start?
-Here are 10 tips to help you:
+There’s a lot to address with digital transformation, and the associated business transformation, so where and how should your organization start?
+Of maybe it needs to rethink the execution of a strategy that’s already in flight.

 - Get everyone on the same digital transformation page.
-This might sound like an obvious thing to do but, but because there are so many definitions of digital transformation out there, it’s easy for different people to have different views on what it entails.
-With a good chance that they’ll view the elements that best suit their agenda ahead of others.
-Two good definitions are:
+This might sound like an obvious thing to do but, because there are so many definitions of digital transformation out there, it's easy for different people to have different views on what it entails.
+With a good chance that they'll view the elements that best suit their agenda ahead of others.
+Two good definitions from the early days of digital transformation are:

 “The use of technology to radically improve performance or reach of enterprises … to change customer relationships, internal processes, and value propositions” ~ Sloan MIT